stgeorgeshurstville/bulletin/index.md

 [comment]: ##### "where the sentence came from, e.g. Psalm 1:1"
 [comment]: ----------------------------------------------------

-## Job: Knowing GOd Beyond Blessings
+## Job: Knowing God Beyond Blessings

 #### "[O sing to the Lord a new song, for he has done marvellous things.]
 The Lord has made known his victory, and he has revealed his vindication in sight of the nations.”
 #####  Psalm 98: 1- 2